ketai/ketai.org/content/03-reference/sensors/KetaiLocation/class.md

 The KetaiLocation class provides android location services data to a sketch.

-To receive location data a sketch can define the following method:<br /> <br />
+To receive location data a sketch can define the following method:<br> <br>

-void onLocationEvent(Location l) : l is the raw android Location class<br /> void onLocationEvent(double lat, double lon) : lat, lon are the latitude & longitude in degrees<br /> void onLocationEvent(double lat, double lon, double alt) : lat, lon are the latitude & longitude in degrees, alt is altitude in meters<br /> void onLocationEvent(double lat, double lon, double alt. float acc) : lat, lon are the latitude & longitude in degrees, alt is altitude in meters, acc is the accuracy in meters<br />
+void onLocationEvent(Location l) : l is the raw android Location class<br> void onLocationEvent(double lat, double lon) : lat, lon are the latitude & longitude in degrees<br /> void onLocationEvent(double lat, double lon, double alt) : lat, lon are the latitude & longitude in degrees, alt is altitude in meters<br> void onLocationEvent(double lat, double lon, double alt. float acc) : lat, lon are the latitude & longitude in degrees, alt is altitude in meters, acc is the accuracy in meters<br>

 ##### `private LocationManager locationManager = null`